marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 Prior to Dapr v1.15, [actor reminders]({{< ref "actors-timers-reminders.md#actor-reminders" >}}) were run using the Placement service.
 Now, by default, the [`SchedulerReminders` feature flag]({{< ref "support-preview-features.md#current-preview-features" >}}) is set to `true`, and all new actor reminders you create are run using the Scheduler service to make them more scalable.

-When you deploy Dapr v1.15, any _existing_ actor reminders are automatically migrated from the Placement service to the Scheduler service as a one time operation for each actor type.
+When you deploy Dapr v1.15, any _existing_ actor reminders are automatically migrated from the Actor State Store to the Scheduler service as a one time operation for each actor type.
 There will be _no_ loss of reminder triggers during the migration.
-However, you can prevent this migration and keep the existing actor reminders running using the Placement service by setting the `SchedulerReminders` flag to `false` in the application configuration file for the actor type.
+However, you can prevent this migration and keep the existing actor reminders running using the Actor State Store by setting the `SchedulerReminders` flag to `false` in the application configuration file for the actor type.

 ## Job triggering